-The money back guarantee for Real Translator Jobs is written there 60 days however like any scam companies, they won’t even bother to reply you after you’ve joined because they already got what they wanted.
+The money-back-guarantee for Real Translator Jobs is written there 60 days however like any scam companies, they won’t even bother to reply to you after you’ve joined because they already got what they wanted.

-These kind of sick scams are aplenty on the internet and its things like these that got me interested in making my honest reviews so that other people won’t fall in the same trap as I did.
+These kinds of sick scams are aplenty on the internet and its things like these that got me interested in making my honest reviews so that other people won’t fall into the same trap as I did.

-My neighbour wanted to join this scam to give hope to his children that he actually got a job online.
+My neighbor wanted to join this scam to give hope to his children that he actually got a job online.

 You will only get it when you intend to join because they are more interested in making money from you.